 - Hernia mesh lawsuits

 - IVC filter lawsuits

 - Gadolinium toxicity lawsuits

 - And many other types of claims throughout Tennessee and neighboring states.

 Do I have a viable claim for a medical device lawsuit?

 It is often difficult for a patient to know whether the injuries caused by a defect will support a medical device lawsuit.
 The viability of a medical device lawsuit depends on a variety of factors, including the injury type, the extent of the injury, how the device caused the injury, and the patient’s medical condition at the time the device was used.
-To learn more about the viability of your medical device claim, call the experienced Tennessee medical device lawsuit attorneys at David Randolph Smith & Associates.
+To learn more about the viability of your medical device claim, call the experienced Nashville medical device and product liability lawsuit attorneys at David Randolph Smith & Associates.